 2) The various personal anecdotes in Chapter 9 are worth rereading: Every reader will find something to identify with, or an example to learn from, in each of the anecdotes in the Chapter 9.
 Everyone has different ways of processing the emotions, risks and personal issues that emerge at each of the various stages of enlightenment with money.

 "Rosemary," for example, recognized that she's ultra-conservative with money, so she chose to keep extra Cushion in place to assuage her concerns.
-"Clair and Mike" are going to have a real problem when their existing Treasury bonds mature--they will face the same reinvestment risk we discussed two weeks ago.
+"Clair and Mike" are going to have a real problem when their existing Treasury bonds mature--they will face the same reinvestment risk we discussed two posts ago.
 "Carl" postponed leaving work until he learned to be more self-sufficient around the home.
 After all, he didn't want to waste life energy paying others for things he could do himself.
 "Ted and Martha" created an itemized list of every long-term liability they could think of and inoculated each expense with long term bond investments.
 "Alan and Tricia" took the most idiosyncratic path of all: they returned to work and then became FI all over again.
 And so on.
 There's an unlimited number of ways to walk the path of YMOYL.

 4) Yes-butting and you: Note the quote on page 277 that says Watch out for those "Yes, but..." conversations in your head.
 Oh, how that warms my heart.
 I think I can say with total confidence that no one reading this series will allow themselves to get sucked into a yes-but conversation.
 Not on my watch.